-Links to videos of the lectures, BC’s new online Mary of Magdala course and the Vatican’s 2016 Decree elevating her memorial to a Feast:
+Links to videos of Boston College’s Mary of Magdala lectures, BC’s online Mary of Magdala course, and the Vatican’s 2016 Decree elevating her memorial to a Feast:

 We must preserve and pass on Mary Magdalene’s pivotal role in bringing the story of the Resurrection to us.
 If our bishops, cardinals, priests and pope cannot see her, can they see me, can they see you?
 Without her witness, where would we be?VIEW